chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup-v1.md

 The `New-SslCertificates.ps1` mentioned above will create a Java KeyStore (JKS) version of an SSL certificate, that can be used to secure communication between your endpoints and your Nexus repositories.
 As mentioned in the section above, this certificate will need to be trusted by your endpoints.

 Additionally, when logging in and resetting your administrative credential in the Nexus web UI, there is a checkbox to allow “Anonymous” access.
 This is good initially, but will need to be changed if you are planning to expose Nexus to your endpoints over the Internet.
-You can accomplish this as follows:
+You can follow two paths to accomplish this:

+### Option 1: Manual Configuration Of Nexus
 1. Login to the Nexus Web UI and authenticate as your `admin` user.
 Select the gear icon at the top middle of the screen, to access the "Server administration and configuration" view.

     ![Nexus Server Admin](images/quickdeploy/QDE-nexus-web-1.gif)